 “Welcome to my quarters,” the young man continued as he swung his arm in a gesture to introduce her to the place.
 It was the fact that he seemed so nervous around her that she relaxed a bit.
 Still, she stood there for an awkward moment until the gentleman offered to take her tray.
-Once he managed to find a place for it he quickly cleared a carved velvet arm chair and offered her a seat, but she was too distracted by the curious artifacts of the room to react to his offer.
+Once he managed to find a place for it he quickly cleared a carved velvet armchair and offered her a seat, but she was too distracted by the curious artifacts of the room.

-She turned about in her center position of the room with her eyes scanning walls and shelves with great interest.
+She turned about in the center of the room with her eyes scanning walls and shelves with great interest.
 The young man studied her patiently, then apologized in shame: